 In mediation, a neutral professional assists the clients settle the dispute.
 Generally, the clients agree that all information will be shared and that they are seeking a “win-win” solution.
 The mediator does not represent either party and the clients do not go to court.
 Typically, the mediation does not include attorneys except in a consulting or reviewing capacity.
 Mediation can work well for clients who have the ability to communicate their needs directly to the other person and who are sophisticated enough to understand the financial and legal information being provided.

-Collaborative Law is a private, confidential, non-court and non-adversarial process.
+Collaborative Divorce is a private, confidential, non-court and non-adversarial process.
 Each spouse has the assistance and support of professional advisers and counselors who cannot take the case to court.
 As in Mediation, the clients and attorneys commit to an open information gathering process and a commitment to settle without going to court.